Multifractal analysis of homological growth rates for hyperbolic surfaces: Thermodynamic formalism and multifractal analysis

 \subsection{Bowen's formula}

-The next type of formula, first established in \cite{Bow79} in the case without parabolic elements, is referred to as Bowen's formula.
-It is known for finitely primitive conformal Graph Directed Markov Systems \cite[Theorem~4.2.13]{MauUrb03}, which correspond to uniformly expanding, finitely primitive Markov maps in our setting.
-Bowen's formula is also known to hold for parabolic Iterated Function Systems \cite[Theorem 8.3.6]{MauUrb03}, and for `essentially free' Kleinian groups with parabolic elements \cite{KesStr04}.
+The next type of formula, first established in \cite{Bow79} for Fuchsian groups without parabolic elements, is referred to as Bowen's formula.
+It is known for conformal Graph Directed Markov Systems \cite[Theorem~4.2.13]{MauUrb03} which, in dimension one, correspond to uniformly expanding finitely irreducible Markov maps.
+Bowen's formula is also known for parabolic Iterated Function Systems \cite[Theorem~8.3.6]{MauUrb03} and essentially free Kleinian groups with parabolic elements \cite{KesStr04}.